indeedeng/iwf/gen/iwfidl/docs/CommandResults.md

 `func (o *CommandResults) HasTimerResults() bool`

 HasTimerResults returns a boolean if a field has been set.

-### GetWaitForQueryAttributeChangeResults

-`func (o *CommandResults) GetWaitForQueryAttributeChangeResults() []WaitForQueryAttributeChangeResult`

-GetWaitForQueryAttributeChangeResults returns the WaitForQueryAttributeChangeResults field if non-nil, zero value otherwise.

-### GetWaitForQueryAttributeChangeResultsOk

-`func (o *CommandResults) GetWaitForQueryAttributeChangeResultsOk() (*[]WaitForQueryAttributeChangeResult, bool)`

-GetWaitForQueryAttributeChangeResultsOk returns a tuple with the WaitForQueryAttributeChangeResults field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWaitForQueryAttributeChangeResults

-`func (o *CommandResults) SetWaitForQueryAttributeChangeResults(v []WaitForQueryAttributeChangeResult)`

-SetWaitForQueryAttributeChangeResults sets WaitForQueryAttributeChangeResults field to given value.

-### HasWaitForQueryAttributeChangeResults

-`func (o *CommandResults) HasWaitForQueryAttributeChangeResults() bool`

-HasWaitForQueryAttributeChangeResults returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)